Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 A Grey Heron with a feather in its beakShakespeare with his quill.

-We also saw several Reed Buntings and Meadow Pipits flitting around.
+We also saw several Reed Buntings and Meadow Pipits, birds I was beginning to recognise.

 A flying female Kestrel